The elevated art of wedding draping

 Your cake deserves its own moment, and draping helps frame it like a piece of art.
 Use oversized fabric with generous folds: crushed silk, hand-dyed muslin, or layers of tulle add drama and dimension.
 Let the fabric pool onto the floor and play with asymmetry.
 Bonus: it hides the legs of whatever table you’re using and instantly elevates the look.

-In garden weddings or coastal locations, wedding draping can be used to provide shade, soften harsh light, or create dreamy walkways.
-Fabric swags between trees, tent liners in gauzy fabrics, or even draped pergolas can make an outdoor venue feel more polished without overpowering the natural beauty around you.
+In garden settings, wedding draping can be used to provide shade, soften harsh light, or create dreamy walkways.
+Fabric swags between trees, tent liners in gauzy fabrics, or even draped pergolas brings softness and flow to open-air spaces.
+It diffuses sunlight, adds dimension to minimal settings, and helps frame the natural beauty around you without taking away from it.

 A study in softness and structure